Skip to content

 18Do not make the white paper look like a flashy brochure

-20Inert metadata into the PDF so that Google can index the white paper *
+20Insert metadata in the PDF so Google can index the white paper **

-* For more help, ask your white paper writer
+* For more help ask your white paper writer.

-First, people notice the graphics
+First, people notice the cover

 People tend to notice graphics first.
 That’s why you must create an engaging cover for any white paper.